cornerstonejs/cornerstone/docs/backlog.md

  * Pixel data management
      * image cache management
  * Packaging/build related
-     * packaged as a bower module
      * AMD wrapper to make it easier to use with AMD loaders
- * Consider moving setToFontCoordinateSystem and setToPixelCoordinateSystem to tools library?
-   * might be best to consolidate them into one function and provide an optional fontScale parameter to trigger font scaling?
- * Consider moving the markup functionality to another library

 Beyond v1.0:
 ------------